Magisk-Modules-Alt-Repo/Malwack/README.md

 - ⚙️ **Effortless Performance**: Enjoy seamless device performance with Malwack's lightweight and efficient design tailored for Magisk.
 - 🌐 **Universal Compatibility**: Whether you're on your rooted phone or tablet, Malwack guards them all within the Magisk ecosystem.

+## How does it work?

+**Where is the file?**
+- Your ``hosts`` file located in ``/system/etc``.
+It "acts" like your school blocking service that blocks you from going to websites.
+However, this (the ``Hosts`` file) is done locally on your phone's root system.

+**How does the host's file block websites and what modifications were made?**
+- How does it block websites: The host file blocks websites and malware by denying access for your phone to connect to it at all.
+It will just return a blank page. ``0.0.0.0 www.the-website-that-is-blocked.com``.
+- Modifications that were made to the host file.
+The hosts file was used from [Hosts file provider](https://github.com/Ultimate-Hosts-Blacklist/Ultimate.Hosts.Blacklist/tree/master/hosts) There were 4 files, I've merged all of them together to make one giant file that will block all spyware, malware, ads.
+This has over 500,000+ websites blocked that are harmful and annoying (ads).

 ## Get Started

 Protect your rooted digital realm today with Malwack Magisk Module!
 Follow these simple steps: